xyxu0922/xyxu0922.github.io/_pages/about.md

 # 📝 Publications
 - *2022.12* Smart money or chasing stars: Evidence from northbound trading in China. *International Journal of Finance & Economics*, 2022. (with Cunfei Liao & Guohao Tang)

-# 🎖 Honors and Awards
+# 🎖 Important Honors and Awards
 - *2023.11* Xiaomi Special Scholarship (Graduate) (3 students in CUFE a year)
 - *2023.10* First Class Award for Graduate Student (Top 10%)
 - *2022.10* First Class Award for Graduate Student (Top 10%)